-TEAL: It's really just to get out of the yard, and otherwise we're just gonna have it in a pile.
+TEAL: Horses have a lot of poo, so it's really just to get out of the yard, and otherwise we're just gonna have it in a pile, so it's also a way to raise money and to get it out of the yard.

 But sometimes, to keep a business going, you have to spend money on it, which is exactly what Olive here has been doing.
+In fact, a lot of what she earns just goes straight back into supplies.